 Science Reach: What are the Origins of the Elements?
-What are Figure 4: Helical Orbit Spectrometer, ex-MRI the nuclear processes, and main astrophysical sites, that magnet delivered to CERN ISOLDE, April 2016 produce the y-ray emitting radionuclides observed in our galaxy?
+What are the nuclear processes, and main astrophysical sites, that produce the $\gamma$ -ray emitting radionuclides observed in our galaxy?
 What is the Nature of Nuclear Matter?
 What are the limits of nuclear existence?
 How do simple patterns emerge in complex nuclei?